-Many crustaceans such as Glyptonotus antarcticus have a non-seasonal breeding cycle and their young are incubated and raised in a brood pouch (marsupium) and released throughout the year.
-This is thought to be an adaptation to slow development in such cold and adverse conditions.
+Many crustaceans (including Glyptonotus antarcticus) have a non-seasonal breeding cycle.
+They incubate and raise their young in a brood pouch (marsupium).
+They release the young throughout the year.
+This is thought to be an adaptation to slow development in such cold conditions.

-Many animals in soft-sediments burrow into the sediment.
-Some form burrows and tubes in the sediment to live in and filter food from the water column overhead.
-These include many worms, crustaceans and molluscs such the bivalve Laternula eliptica.
-Others actually burrow through and eat the sediment and absorb nutrients that are found in the sediment, such as the burrowing sea urchin Abatus.
+Many animals burrow into the soft sediment.
+Some form burrows and tubes to live in, and filter food from the water column overhead.
+These include many worms, crustaceans and molluscs (such the bivalve Laternula eliptica).
+Others burrow through the sediment and eat it to absorb nutrients (such as the burrowing sea urchin Abatus).

-Many animals simply live on top of the sediment surface, where they can move around in search of food.
-These include starfish, sea cucumbers, worms, crustaceans and bivalves such as the Antarctic scallop Adamussium colbecki.
+Many animals live on top of the sediment, where they can move around in search of food.
+These include starfish, sea cucumbers, worms, crustaceans and bivalves (such as the Antarctic scallop Adamussium colbecki).

 Giant underwater relatives of spiders, which are known as pycnogonids, are quite common in Antarctica.
-They are very slow moving and quite harmless, feeding on small corals, sponges and bryozoans (lace corals).
-Some of them grow to a size bigger than a human hand.
+They are very slow moving.
+They feed on small corals, sponges and bryozoans (lace corals).
+Some of them grow bigger than a human hand.

 Small crustaceans known as amphipods are one of the most common and abundant animals found in soft-sediments.
-There are many different species, some of them prey on other small animals, some of them graze on algae, and some of them eat whatever they can find.
+There are many different species of amphipods.
+Some prey on other small animals, some graze on algae and some eat whatever they can find.

 Benthic animals are a source of food for many larger animals including fish, penguins and seals.
 Studies of the stomach contents of fish and penguins often find many amphipods and other shrimp-like crustaceans.